raycherr/javascript-webapp/README.md

 ## About Project

-This is a web application that uses vanilla javascript, no bundlers or CSS framework.
+This is a responsive web application that uses vanilla javascript, with no bundlers or CSS framework.

 The web app features two pages:
 1. A list of posts from JSONPlaceholder API